 Cargo bikes are becoming an increasingly popular way for families to get around, with many parents starting to think about swapping their car for one.
-There’s great financial, environmental and health benefits to using a cargo bike over a car, but how do you possibly choose which cargo bike is the correct one for your family?
+There are great financial, environmental and health benefits to using a cargo bike over a car, but how do you possibly choose which cargo bike is the correct one for your family?
 I was recently invited to be on the judging panel for a “Best Cargo Bike Competition” organised by Transport for London, which was a brilliant opportunity for me to try a selection of different types of cargo bike, and of course to share my experiences of each bike with you.

 There was a wide range of bikes to test, some with e-assist and others without.
 There were cargo bikes where your child can sit in front of you, and others where the child sits behind.
 Some had two wheels, others three.
 Some cargo bikes were huge, and others very compact.
 Some are suitable for babies, others for older kids.